matthewho-okta/rebaseAllBranches/README.md

 # rebaseAllBranches
-Script to rebase all branches with a certain prefix to the current origin master
+Script to rebase all branches with a certain prefix to the current origin master / main

 ## Usage
 - Edit the rebaseAllBranches.sh branch_prefix variable with the prefix you use for your branches